Billy the Kid

-A little bit . . . well quite a bit, actually . . . about Cathleen Briley
+A little bit . . . well quite a bit, actually . . . about Cathleen . . .

 I work in real estate, but it is the Victorian era that diverts my attention.
 I'm an avid collector of all types of Victorian antiques including shoes, hats, jewelry, and clothing.

-I enjoy decorating with antique treasures, and I am awed by Victorian architecture.
-I love old houses as much as I love 19th century literature with Austen and Dickens being two of my favorites.
+I enjoy decorating with antiques and I am awed by Victorian architecture.
+I adore old houses as much as I love 19th-century literature.
+Austen and Dickens are two of my favorites.

-My other interests are quite diverse, but history and mysteries are at the top of my list.
+My other interests are quite diverse, but history and mysteries are at the top of my list, particularly Masterpiece Mystery.
 I love partaking in historical research and I am fascinated by mysteries of any kind.
-I am liberal, enjoy politics, and I'm a Trekkie (Live long and prosper).
+I am liberal, enjoy politics, and I'm a Trekkie (Live Long and Prosper).
 I enjoy creating things, particularly out of wood or fabric.
 I enjoy hunting for bargains in antique shops or at flea markets to add to my décor or my already bulging clothes closet.

 I am also always on the hunt for a new pair of cowboy boots or antique jewelry.
 I miss Irish dancing, but still take the time to enjoy Irish music, and someday I WILL set foot on Irish soil.
-I am a huge cat lover and I enjoy gardening and "decorating" outdoor spaces.
+I am a huge cat lover and I enjoy gardening, shooting pool, and "decorating" outdoor spaces.

-My motto is to "live and let live" because "live long and prosper" is well, honored by my Trekkie side, but it just doesn't go quite far enough for me.
-I like to affirm, when I get up on my (antique) soap box, to: "love each other hard, accept each other, and geez, appreciate and embrace our differences!"
+My motto is to "live and let live" because "live long and prosper" is honored by my Trekkie side, but it just doesn't go quite far enough for me.
+I like to affirm, when I get up on my (antique) soapbox, to: "love each other hard, accept each other, and geez, appreciate and embrace our differences!"
 How boring it would be if we were all the same!
 Perish the thought.
-Be real by being yourself.
+Be real by being your unique self.
 Because of my strong beliefs, diversity is one of my all-time favorite words.